TimAngus321/portfolio-redesign/README.md

 - Optimize Images ⚙️
 - Update parallax scroll ✅
 - Clean up code with typescript, code splitting with custom hooks, SCSS modules & more ⚙️
+- Use react-colour-extractor package to add cool effect on skills page

 ## Deployed on Netlify with custom domain: